userfrosting/learn/pages/05.sprinkles/02.contents/docs.md

 ### /composer.json

 The `composer.json` file is primarily used in UserFrosting to map a Sprinkles classes, but as this is Composer, it can also be used to reference additional PHP libraries.
 The `type` key in your sprinkle's `composer.json` file should always be defined as a `userfrosting-sprinkle`.
 This will make your sprinkles manageable by Composer itself later.

-The master `composer.json` file in `/app` will automatically merge the `composer.json` file for every Sprinkle when performing:
+The master `composer.json` file in the project root directory (`/`) will automatically merge the `composer.json` file for every Sprinkle when performing:

 ```bash
 $ composer update